 Another thing all athletes should be doing is properly warming up and stretching before exercise.
 Usually, during practices and games, your coaches will walk you through a warm up, but it’s essential that you are actually taking the time to stretch and make sure you are fully ready to give it your all.
 Not warming up before working out, especially weight lifting and speed training, can put you at a higher risk of tearing, spraining or straining your muscles.
 Stretching before exercise also helps you play and work at your best ability.

-Athletes should perform dynamic stretches before exercise.
-Dynamic stretching is when you move your joints and muscles at full range of motion.
+Athletes should perform dynamic stretching before exercise.
+This includes moving your joints and muscles at full range of motion.
 High knees and other mobility lifts are examples of this.

 Stretching should not be limited to just before you exercise.
 It’s also important to make sure you are cooling down and stretching post-exercise.
-Stretching after your workout will get rid of some of the lactic acid that has built up, helping you reduce soreness the next day as well as keep your muscles healthy and strong.
+Stretching after your workout will eliminate some of the lactic acid that has built up, helping you reduce soreness the next day and keep your muscles healthy and strong.

 Athletes should perform static stretches after exercise.
 Static stretching is when you hold a certain stretch for at least 10 seconds.

 Lastly, it’s important that you are never overdoing it when working out, especially at practices and training sessions.
-If you feel any pain or tightness in your muscles, the smart decision is to take some time off.
-Whether it’s a couple of days or a couple of weeks, taking time off from exercise will allow your injury to heal and it will help prevent more serious injuries from happening in the future.
+If you feel any muscle pain or tightness, the smart decision is to take some time off.
+Whether it’s a couple of days or a couple of weeks, taking time off from exercise will allow your injury to heal and help prevent more serious injuries from happening in the future.